 As soon as the sale is agreed, it’s important to tell the DVLA because there’s also a chance that you could be made to pay any parking or traffic fines the new owner racks up while the car is still registered to you!

-You didn’t think we’d let you away without a plug, did you? 😁
+You didn't think you'd get away without a plug, did you? 👀